 Talbott is a native Mississippian, a fact not missed in her work.
 Her inspiration initially came from such diverse sources as the water of the Gulf of Mexico where she spent her childhood; the farm in Mayhew, Mississippi, which she shared with her two sons; the wizened faces of Mississippi Delta blues musicians; and her involvement in helping to save and protect exotic animals at Cedarhill Animal Sanctuary.
 The artist says that her love of the Gulf Coast region and later the rolling hills upstate have instilled in her a sense of place that is important to her work and to her soul, no matter where she is.
 Her native American South, however, represents just one facet of her work.

 She travels extensively to find new subjects: North Africa, Europe, the Canadian Arctic, and Alaska.
 In Churchill, Manitoba, she lived briefly among the indigenous people to photograph, paint, and write.
 (The result: outstanding paintings of people, polar bears and muskox with a stronger commitment to pursue world portraiture and wildlife paintings.)
-“The quest for art and adventure is shared with my husband, who is a writer.
-We travel together for combined projects and independently for personal interests.
-My art continues to evolve and grow in the areas that I once traveled, and I continue to seek diverse paths and challenges.
-Oregon has become my new home and a glorious land to explore.
-It is truly a wonderful place, though a part of my heart will always be with my family, friends, and the mythical and mysterious land and legends of the Deep South,” explained Talbott.
+“The quest for art and adventure has taken me to many stunning places in the world.
+My art continues to evolve and grow in the areas where I once traveled, and I continue to seek diverse paths and challenges.
+Oregon was my home and a glorious land to explore for several years, but I have returned south and now live in Germantown, Tennessee.
+My heart will always be with my family, friends, and the mythical and mysterious land and legends of the Deep South,” explains Talbott.

 Talbott has completed her first novel entitled Exotic Calls, along with a children's book entitled Tale of Samantha.
 See sidebar at left for a description of this book.
 Contact Talbott for more information.

 View Eugenia Talbott’s résumé.